nikandlv/laravel-cafebazaar/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/nikandlv/laravel-cafebazaar.svg?style=flat-square)](https://scrutinizer-ci.com/g/nikandlv/laravel-cafebazaar)
 [![Total Downloads](https://img.shields.io/packagist/dt/nikandlv/laravel-cafebazaar.svg?style=flat-square)](https://packagist.org/packages/nikandlv/laravel-cafebazaar)

-Cafebazaar uses a non standard implementation of `OAuth2.0`, with this package you can use cafebazaar api without all of the headache that it brings
+Cafebazaar uses a non standard implementation of `OAuth2.0`, with this package you can use cafebazaar api without all of the headache that it brings.

+Also <a href="http://developers.cafebazaar.ir/fa/docs/">Official Documents</a> are not clear and not complete at all.

 ## Installation